HappyTa/DS_Individual_Project/README.md

 ![Barplot for Publisher](/graph/publisherEDA.png)

-This plot here is a bit harder to look at because of the number of unique publisher and the scale which `seaplot` would allow me to plot.
+This plot here is a bit harder to look at because of the number of unique publishers and the scale which `seaplot` would allow me to plot.

 #### Feature Engineering

-Here I will be perform a few operation to make the dataset easier to use and expose patterns in the dataset.
+Here I will perform a few operations to make the dataset easier to use and expose patterns in the dataset.

 ##### Handling NaN

 ![A picture showing the percantage of NaN in each column](/graph/NaNPercent.png)

 Looking at the graph above, `Year` and `Publisher` have a small amount of Not a Number(NaN) values.
 I will try to eliminate this by imputing the NaN with the most common value (Modes).
-Since the percentage of NaN is very small, I do not belive this will have large affect on the statistical data.
+Since the percentage of NaN is very small, I do not belive this will have a large affect on the statistical data.

 ![Code of imputing NaN with modes](/graph/NaN-mode.png)